On Helly number for crystals and cut-and-project sets

-\begin{lem} Every convex quadrilateral $Q$ is either parallelogram, or contains a parallelogram $Q'$ such that three vertices of $Q'$ are vertices of $Q$. \end{lem}

 Let $A,B,C,D$ be four vertices of $P$ from one copy of $\Z^2$.
-If $\conv(A,B,C,D)$ is not a parallelogram, then the fourth vertex of the parallelogram from lemma \ref{lem:4gon} is also from the same copy of $\Z^2$ and $P$ is not empty.
+If $\conv(A,B,C,D)$ is not a parallelogram, then the fourth vertex of the parallelogram from Lemma \ref{lem:4gon} is also from the same copy of $\Z^2$ and $P$ is not empty.

-If $\conv(A,B,C,D)$ is a parallelogram, then it is a fundamental parallelogram of $\Z^2$ because it is empty, and thus it will have a point from any translation of $\Z^2$ inside or on the boundary.
+If $\conv(A,B,C,D)$ is a parallelogram, then it is a fundamental parallelogram of $\Z^2$ because it is empty, and thus it will have a point from every translation of $\Z^2$ inside or on the boundary.
 Therefore, if $k\geq 2$, then this case is impossible.
 We will collect maximal values of $n$ for various $k$ in the following table:

-\subsection{Case 3: $n=3$.}
+\subsection{Case 3: $N=3$.}

 Let $A,B,C$ be three vertices of $P$ from one copy of $\Z^2$.
-The area of triangle $ABC$ must be $\frac12$, or it will be non-empty otherwise.
-Applying affine transformation we can make $A=(0,0)$, $B=(1,0)$ and $C=(1,1)$ as any lattice triangle with area $\frac12$ can be transformed into this one.
+The area of the triangle $ABC$ must be $\frac12$ or it will be non-empty otherwise.
+Applying an affine transformation we can make $A=(0,0)$, $B=(1,0)$ and $C=(1,1)$ as every lattice triangle with area $\frac12$ can be transformed into this one.